tapanmeena/PUBG-Finish-Placement-Prediction/README.md

 download dataset from kaggle
 <br>
 https://kaggle.com/c/pubg-finish-placement-prediction

-and put it into folder input
-then run the Jupyter Notebook
+make a folder named input outside code folder and the dataset into that folder then run the Jupyter Notebook